Paper Typology and Contribution

 Visualizing RFF and RoPE

 Top Row (Distance / RFF): Shows how the model learns “closeness.”
-Instead of a single number, distance is represented by a complex “fingerprint” of waves that creates a Gaussian-like force field.
+Distance is represented by a complex “fingerprint” of waves that creates a Gaussian-like force field.

 - Top Left (The Force Field): The attention score (dot product) naturally forms a Gaussian curve.
 It is high when atoms are close and decays to zero as they move apart.
 This mimics physical forces without the model needing to learn that math from scratch.